microsoft/generative-ai-for-beginners/README.md

 Throughout this course, we will be building our own Generative AI startup so you can get an understanding of what it takes to launch your ideas.

 Build a strong foundation of Generative AI knowledge and start applying it today!

-## 📂 Each lesson includes:
-- optional supplemental video
-- written lesson
-- for project-based lessons, step-by-step guides on how to build the project
-- a challenge
-- links

 ## 🌱 Getting Started